lnishan/awesome-competitive-programming/README.md

 #### Problem Classifiers
 Sites classifying programming problems.
-Choose a category (eg. DP) of interest and practice problems on that topic.
+You can choose a category (eg. DP) of interest and practice problems on that topic.

 - [A2 Online Judge (Mixed)](http://a2oj.com/Categories.jsp)
 - [Problem Classifier (SPOJ)](http://problemclassifier.appspot.com/)